jessefreeman/ai-for-dev/10_benchmarks/10_05_asus_proart_p16.md

 ---
-title: "ASUS ProArt P16 H7606 + NVIDIA GeForce RTX 4070 Laptop GPU Performance Overview"
+title: "ASUS ProArt P16 H7606 + RTX 4070"
 parent: "Benchmarks"
 nav_order: 5
 ---

-# ASUS ProArt P16 + RTX 4070 Laptop GPU Performance Overview
+# ASUS ProArt P16 + RTX 4070 Performance Overview

 The ASUS ProArt P16, featuring a 12-core AMD Ryzen AI 9 HX 370 CPU, 32 GB of RAM, and the NVIDIA GeForce RTX 4070 Laptop GPU, is a robust machine for AI tasks like Pose Estimation, Style Transfer, and Object Detection.
 Despite being a laptop, it achieves impressive results when compared to desktop systems like the ASUS System Product Name and offers advantages such as portability and a high-quality 16-inch 4K OLED display.
 With a well-rounded performance across both CPU and GPU tasks, the ProArt P16 is a versatile choice for developers who need efficient, high-performance AI computing on Windows.